guanqun-yang/wordpress/_posts/2023-09-01-nlp-evaluation-metrics.md

 - Generation: This category includes all tasks whose outputs are a sequence of tokens.
 For example, question answering, machine translation, text summarization and text simplification, and paraphrasing.
 - Retrieval
 - Regression

+There is also a section dedicated to basic statistics, such as correlations, confidence intervals, and p-values.

+# Basic Statistics

+## Correlation

+- Choice of Correlation Measures

+    We should choose Spearman correlation unless Pearson correlation is absolutely necessary ([answer](https://stats.stackexchange.com/a/268625/191779)):

+    - Pearson correlation is a parametric test for symmetric linear association; it has more stringent requirements.

+    - Spearman correlation is a non-parametric test for monotinicity.
+It has lower requirement for data: data not normally distributed, data with outliers, ordinal or categorical data.

+- Number of Observation
+    - The number of observations influence the confidence interval; smaller number of observations will make confidence interval wide.
+However, the small number of observations itself is not a problem; one real-life example is determining a new drug is effective on a small group of human subjects, where there may be only 5 or 6 people involved in the study.
+    - Bootstrapping will not "turn a sow's ear into a silk purse": it only reduces confidence intervals (or significance level); it does not change correlation values ([answer](https://stats.stackexchange.com/a/268625/191779)).

 # Sequence Classification